-- 1. Select Clusters > cluster_name > service_name. - 2.
-Click the Configuration tab. - 3.
-Select Scope > service_name (Service-Wide). - 4.
-Click the Monitoring category. - 5.
-Modify the Enable Log Event Capture setting. - 6.
-Click Save Changes to commit the changes. - 7.
-Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click the icon next to any stale services to invoke the cluster restart wizard.
+- 1. Select Clusters > service_name.

+- 2. Click the Configuration tab.

+- 3. Select Scope > Service (Service-Wide).

+- 4. Click the Monitoring category.

+- 5. Modify the Enable Log Event Capture setting.

+- 6. Click Save Changes to commit the changes.

 You can also modify the rules that determine how log messages are turned into events.
 Editing these rules is not recommended.